jumpingjoy/watchnationpro/index.md

 ### ✅No. 7 Kate Spade Scallop 2
 {% include image.html img="kate-spade-scallop-2.webp" align="right" %}

 <a href="https://www.watchnationpro.com/kate-spade-scallop-2-review">Kate spade scallop 2</a> has an AMOLED display with fashion style design and attractive looks like Michael Kors access and covers almost all the features of Fossil watches.
-The Kate spade scallop 2 watch runs on Wear OS like the first version of Kate spade scallop.
+The Kate spade scallop 2 watch runs on Wear OS like the first version of Kate spade scallop and comes with a price tag of around $270.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpkatespade" blank="true" %}